7 Regulator Vent Line Tips (including the VLP Vent Line Protector)

-Natural Gas Meter Sets
+3 Vital Components of Natural Gas Meter Sets

-- A shutoff valve on the riser pipe, just below the regulator, provides an emergency shut off in the event you smell natural gas in the house.
-(Note: if the shut-off valve is turned off, the gas distribution company will likely be needed to reestablish service; a small price to pay in an emergency.)
+- A shutoff valve on the riser pipe, just below the regulator, provides an emergency shut-off if you smell natural gas in the house.
+(Note: if the shut-off valve is off, the utility company will likely need to reestablish service; a small price to pay in an emergency.)

-Vent Line Tips
+7 Vent Line Tips

 - When plumbing vent lines, do not use excessive fittings or long runs.
-In some cases increasing the pipe size can increase the stack effect and reduce losses from friction.
+In some cases, increasing the pipe size can increase the stack effect and reduce losses from friction.

 - Never reduce the vent pipe size from the regulator.

-- To limit the consequences of rain, snow or debris getting into the vent, always turn the outlet of the vent down and above potential water or snow lines.
+- To limit the consequences of rain, snow, or debris getting into the vent, always turn the outlet of the vent down and above potential water or snow lines.

 - A bug screen on the vent outlet will deter insects from nesting in the line.
 Never paint over the bug screen.

-- The vent line should discharge away from people, fresh air intakes or windows.
+- The vent line should discharge away from people, fresh air intakes, or windows.

-Vent Line Protector
+Vent Line Protector (VLP)

-The IMAC Vent Line Protector (VLP) is a new product being used on houses and businesses in areas prone to flooding, such as coastal areas, facilities near rivers, low lying areas, or in pits or below ground applications.
+The VLP is for use on houses and businesses in areas prone to flooding, such as coastal areas, facilities near rivers, low-lying areas, or in pits or below-ground applications.
 The VLP protects gas regulator vent lines from encroaching water.
-Designed specifically for guarding natural gas and LPG lines, the VLP is installed on the vent line and usually is “open.”
+It guards natural gas and LPG lines.
+The VLP is installed on the vent line and usually is “open.”
 However, if water enters the vent line via the VLP, a float will seal the vent line shut.
-Alternately, when the water recedes, the float will drop, re-opening the vent to its normal position.
+Then the float will drop when the water recedes, re-opening the vent to its normal position.

 Regulator vents shall be designed to prevent the entry of water, insects or other foreign materials that could cause a blockage.
-At locations where regulators might be submerged during flooding, a special anti-flood type breather vent fitting shall be installed…”
+At locations where regulators might be submerged during flooding, a special anti-flood type breather vent fitting shall be installed….”